abdulla4321/Flight-Cancellation-Analysis/README.md

-Consists code for analyzing and predicting flight cancellation in SLC Airport.
+Consists code for analyzing and predicting flight cancellation at SLC Airport.